-The percentage of people over 60 years old is growing worldwide due to falling fertility rates and an increasing life expectancy.
-The United Nations projects that one in five people will be over age 60 by 2050, up from 13 percent of the world’s population today.
+The percentage of people over 65 years old is growing worldwide due to falling fertility rates and an increasing life expectancy.
+The United Nations projects that one in six people will be over age 65 by 2050, up from one in eleven as of 2019.

 Many countries view the trend as an economic threat because aging retirees often draw on public savings and no longer contribute to the workforce.
 But businesses in some sectors—including health care, housing, food, consumer products, travel, and entertainment—stand to benefit as today’s healthier aging populations rewrite the meaning of retirement.

 This changing “silver economy” brings uncertainty for both government and businesses, as the older population moves to smaller homes in locations populated by their peers.
 In response, both private and public planners are clamoring for a new kind of location intelligence: where will these highly mobile retirees settle for the long term?

 The European Union (EU) has launched many initiatives to plan for this shift, since citizens over the age of 60 already account for 25 percent of the EU’s population.
 One project has shown promise in answering the critical question of where those people might go—and where economic opportunity will follow.
 Researchers funded by the European Space Agency have created a computer model that uses high-resolution satellite imagery to determine where older populations will move.

 The researchers recently profiled their modeling effort on the Brookings Institution’s Future Development blog.
 The team includes researchers at Vienna University of Economics and Business; the World Data Lab, a maker of business applications; and GeoVille, a geospatial consulting company.
 At the center of their model is a prediction algorithm called AgeSpot.